 The development of vaccine candidates is capital-intensive.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our planned clinical trials for HIL-214 and potentially seek regulatory approval for HIL-214 and any future vaccine candidates we may develop.
-In addition, if we are able to progress HIL-214 through development and commercialization, we will be required to make milestone and royalty payments to Takeda, from whom we have in-licensed certain patents and know-how related to HIL-214 globally, other than in Japan, pursuant to the license agreement we entered into with Takeda on July 2, 2021 (the Takeda License).
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing and planned clinical trials for HIL-214 and potentially seek regulatory approval for HIL-214 and any future vaccine candidates we may develop.
+In addition, if we are able to progress HIL-214 through development and commercialization, we will be required to make milestone and royalty payments to Takeda, from which we have in-licensed certain patents and know-how related to HIL-214 globally, other than in Japan, pursuant to the license agreement we entered into with Takeda on July 2, 2021 (the Takeda License).
 If we obtain regulatory approval for HIL-214 or any future vaccine candidates, we also expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Because the outcome of any preclinical study or clinical trial is highly uncertain, we cannot reliably estimate the actual amounts necessary to successfully complete the development and commercialization of HIL-214 or any future vaccine candidates.
 Furthermore, we expect to incur additional costs associated with operating as a public company.
 We do not have any committed external source of funds.

-As of March 31, 2022, we had cash and cash equivalents of \$111.3 million.
-Based on our current operating plan, we believe that our existing cash and cash equivalents, together with the net proceeds from our IPO, will enable us to fund our operations for at least the next 12 months.
+Based on our current operating plan, we believe that our existing cash and cash equivalents will enable us to fund our operations for at least the next 12 months.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect and need to seek additional funds sooner than planned.
 Our existing cash and cash equivalents will not be sufficient to complete development of HIL-214, or any future vaccine candidate, and we will require substantial capital in order to advance HIL-214 and any future vaccine candidates through clinical trials, regulatory approval and commercialization.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.